 Most people with sarcoidosis develop symptoms suddenly, but they usually clear within a few months or years and the condition doesn't come back.
 This is known as acute sarcoidosis.

-A few people find that their symptoms develop gradually and get worse over time, to the point where they become severely affected.
+A few people find their symptoms develop gradually and get worse over time, to the point where they become severely affected.
 Lots of granulomas may form in an organ and prevent it from working properly.
 This is known as chronic sarcoidosis.

 Sarcoidosis most often affects the lungs, skin and/or lymph nodes (glands).
 Some of the typical symptoms are listed below, although someone with sarcoidosis will probably only have a few of these.